 Shipments must be packed so that the contents are well protected, meaning that packaging must be suitable for processing and sorting in automatic sorting hubs.
 It is not possible to take extra precaution or take different packaging marks, such as fragile, this way up or handle with care etc., into consideration.

 Packaging must be adapted to the contents and weight of the shipment, and proper packaging consists of both outer and inner packaging.

 It is not allowed to send a partially packed shipment, all surfaces must be covered and protected.
 Nevertheless, the packaging can still be considered insufficient if it only consists of thin plastic, paper or alike.
 The better and more secure packaging, the greater the chance that your shipments will reach their recipient intact.

 If it, despite expectations, happens that your shipment gets damaged during transport, it's important that you can prove that the contents of your parcel was properly packaged and protected.
 This is the only way you can ensure that you can get a compensation for the damage.

-GLS has made a short video that describes the delivery process itself aw well as guidelines for packaging.
-We recommend you click here and watch it.
+GLS has made a serie of videos that describes the guidelines on responsible packaging of electronics, fragile or liquid content etc. We recommend you click here and watch them.

 GLS has also written some articles describing secure packaging.
 We advise you to go through and follow them before getting your shipments ready for dispatch, in order to ensure a problem-free delivery: